-You'll give your new plants and regenerating seedlings a head start if you control any animal pests before you start planting.
+You will give your new plants and regenerating seedlings a head start if you control any animal pests before you start planting and as the plants establish.
 Possums, hares and rabbits are particularly troublesome for young plants.
-Greater Wellington's Biosecurity staff can provide advice on appropriate control methods for your site.
+GWRC Biosecurity staff can provide advice on appropriate control methods for your site.
 They are available to visit your site, assess the problem and advise on the best solutions.
+You can find out how to tackle specific animal pests at our website www.gw.govt.nz .